alifar76/kaas2qiime/README.md

 Background
 ------

-This is a simple script to generate QIIME-based taxa plots using output of KAAS - KEGG Automatic Annotation Server.
+This is a simple script to generate QIIME-based taxa plots using the output of KAAS - KEGG Automatic Annotation Server.

 Required Packages
 ------